JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Traditional Cloning Methods

 Traditional cloning involves restriction enzyme digestion and ligation to insert DNA fragments into plasmids.
-Restriction enzymes cut DNA at specific sites, and fragments are joined using DNA ligase.
+Restriction enzymes cut DNA at specific sites and fragments are joined using DNA ligase.
 Alternatively, PCR-based methods can be employed.
 PCR amplifies the gene of interest and inserts fragments directly into the plasmid using compatible restriction sites.

 Recombination-based Methods